A monoidal Dold-Kan correspondence for comodules: Postnikov Presentations of Model Categories

-\begin{ex} If $\C$ is a symmetric monoidal model category $\C$, then $\C\op$ is a symmetric comonoidal model category.
+\begin{ex} If $\C$ is a symmetric monoidal model category $\C$ then it is in particular\textit{cofibrant-compatible}, in the sense that $\C\op$ is fibrant-compatible.
 The converse is not true.
-In particular, we do not claim that the functor $X\otimes-:\C\r\C$ is a right Quillen functor.
-It may not even be a right adjoint. \end{ex}
+There may be cofibrant-compatible monoidal structures on model categories that do not form a monoidal model category as $X\otimes-\colon\C\r\C$ needs not to be a left Quillen functor. \end{ex}

-\begin{ex} Any symmetric monoidal model category $\C$ in which each object is fibrant and cofibrant is also a symmetric comonoidal model category.
+\begin{ex} Any symmetric monoidal model category $\C$ in which each object is fibrant and cofibrant is also fibrant-compatible.
 For instance $\C=\smodk, \chfo, \chf$. \end{ex}

 Recall from \cite[2.0.0.1]{lurie1} that to any symmetric monoidal category $\C$, one can define its operator category $\C^\otimes$, such that the nerve $\N(\C^\o)$ is a symmetric monoidal $\infty$-category whose underlying $\infty$-category is $\N(\C)$, see \cite[2.1.2.21]{lurie1}.
-Given $\C$ a symmetric comonoidal model category with fibrant unit, then $\C_f$ is a symmetric monoidal category.
-Apply \cite[4.1.7.6]{lurie1} to obtain a symmetric monoidal structure on the homotopy category of $\C$ (just as in \cite[4.3.2]{hovey}) that is coherent up to higher homotopies.
+Given $\C$ a model category with a fibrant-compatible symmetric monoidal structure and fibrant unit, then $\C_f$ is a symmetric monoidal category.
+We can apply \cite[4.1.7.6]{lurie1} to obtain a symmetric monoidal structure on the homotopy category of $\C$ (just as in \cite[4.3.2]{hovey}) that is coherent up to higher homotopies.

-\begin{prop}[{\cite[4.1.7.6]{lurie1}, \cite[A.7]{tch}}] Let $(\C, \otimes ,\I)$ be a symmetric comonoidal model category.
+\begin{prop}[{\cite[4.1.7.6]{lurie1}, \cite[A.7]{tch}}] Let $(\C, \otimes ,\I)$ be a model category with a fibrant-compatible symmetric monoidal structure.
 Suppose that $\bI$ is fibrant.
 Then the underlying $\infty$-category $\N(\C_f)[{\W}^{-1}]$ of $\C$ can be given the structure of a symmetric monoidal $\infty$-category via the symmetric monoidal localization of $\N(\C_f^\o)$:

 where ${\W}$ is the class of weak equivalences restricted to fibrant objects in $\C$. \end{prop}

 We can dualize the notion of a weak monoidal Quillen pair from {\cite[3.6]{monmodSS}}.